 The actual ceremony took place in a field beside Dan’s Grandmother’s cottage, where Dan spent his summers growing up.
 I quickly fell in love with this spot soon after Dan and I met, so it was nice to get married in such a meaningful place.
 Dan’s uncle officiated the ceremony (that’s a story on it’s own, but thank you International Life Church Monastery and your online ordaining business).

 We asked a cousin to read ‘Us Two’ by A.A.Milne, one of my favourite passages and something I had read at my late godmother’s wedding, and had another cousin sing ‘Ave Maria’ (she is pursuing a career in opera singing).
-So moving.

 Since we weren’t tied to the traditional wedding vows or a particular religious ceremony, we decided to write our own.
 Dan’s vows were beautiful — I think he had most folks shedding a tear or two — and mine were typical me: serious but with a side of sarcasm (I promised always to rinse out my cereal bowl before I put it in the sink and to always join D in his dance routines around the house).